marcuszucareli/borehole_log_draw/README.md

 <br>
 <h3>Associative HATCH</h3>

-<p1>The program associate the polylines with the hatch entities, so you can easily change the depth of the materials in a CAD application as showed bellow.</p1>
+<p1>The program associates the polylines with the hatch entities, so you can easily change the depth of the materials in a CAD application as showed bellow.</p1>

 <img src=/static/DXF_log_associative.png>
 <br>